sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 We recommend you include the variable to be solved for as the second argument for either function.
 While this is optional for univariate equations, it is a good practice because it ensures SymPy will solve for the desired symbol.
-For example, you may expect the following to solve for $x$, and SymPy will solve for $y$:
+For example, you might be interested in a solution for $x$, but SymPy solves for $y$:

 ```py
 >>> from sympy.abc import x, y